chaostoolkit-attic/chaostoolkit-chaoshub/README.md

 findings, typically recorded in the `journal.json`, to your Chaos Hub account.

-By default, once you have logged into your Chaos Hub you will automatically publish your experiment's findings to your own organisation and workspace when you execute `chaos run`.
+By default, once you have logged into your Chaos Hub you will automatically publish your experiment's findings to your own organization and workspace when you execute `chaos run`.
 You can turn this behaviour off by specifying `--no-publish` as shown here:

 ```